-- Any resolutions which members wish to be considered at the AGM, should be submitted in writing to the Meetings Secretary of the Association at least one month before the date of the AGM
+- Any resolutions which members wish to be considered at the AGM, should be submitted in writing to the Membership Manager of the Association at least one month before the date of the AGM

-- The quorum at all AGM’s of the Association shall be 30 members attending.
+- A quorum at the AGM of the Association shall be 10% of members or 30 members attending, whichever is the lower.

 - At the AGM, or any other General Meetings of members, all questions shall be determined by a show of hands of those attending.
-Only paid up members shall be eligible to vote and each such member shall have one vote as defined in terms of membership.
-In the equality of votes, the Chairman shall have a second casting vote.
+Only paid-up members shall be eligible to vote, and each such member shall have one vote as defined in terms of membership.
+In the equality of votes, the Chair shall have a second casting vote.

-- Minutes of all General Meetings of the Association and its Committee together with all papers relevant to policy and non-financial matters are to be kept by the Meetings Secretary.
+- Minutes of all General Meetings of the Association and its Committee together with all papers relevant to policy and non-financial matters are to be kept by the Membership Manager.
 These papers will be available for scrutiny by any member after first giving 7 days’ prior notice.

-- The Quorum at an Extraordinary General Meeting shall be 30 members attending.
+- The Quorum at an Extraordinary General Meeting shall be 10% of members or 30 members attending, whichever is the lower.